 After logging into Tumblr, setting up two-factor security is as simple as visiting the settings page.
 Here's what you need to do.

-- Click the user icon in the upper right corner of the Tumblr website, then select Settings.
+- Click the user icon in the upper-right corner of the Tumblr website.

 Additionally, because Tumblr uses the Google Authenticator service for two-factor authentication, this means that you can use an app like Authy instead of an SMS message to authenticate your account.
 You can set that up by toggling the Generate code via authenticator app option.

 This gives you a QR code you can scan with the Google Authenticator or Authy apps; from there, you can generate random approval codes whether that device is connected to the internet or not.

 We may earn a commission for purchases using our links.
 Learn more.

 European consumer group demands compensation from Apple over batterygate

 A consumer association is demanding compensation from Apple over claims it slowed down user's iPhones.

 iPhone 12's 'high-end' camera production 4-6 weeks behind schedule